tompee26/KotlinBuilder/README.md

     .build()
 ```

-Additional mechanism will be added in the future so watch out.

 ### Default Values
 `@Default` must be used in conjunction with `@Optional`. `@Default` requires the target to have a default value.